SonQBChau/books/Clean Code.md

 ### Functions
 **Too Many Arguments**
 >Functions should have a small number of arguments.
 No argument is best, followed by one, two, and three.
-More than three is very questionable and should be avoided with prejudice.
+More than three is very questionable and should be avoided.

-Output Arguments
+**Output Arguments**

-Output arguments are counterintuitive.
-Readers expect arguments to be inputs, not out- puts.
+>Output arguments are counterintuitive.
+Readers expect arguments to be inputs, not outputs.
 If your function must change the state of something, have it change the state of the object it is called on.
-(See “Output Arguments” on page 45.)

-F3: Flag Arguments
+**Flag Arguments**
-Boolean arguments loudly declare that the function does more than one thing.
-They are

-confusing and should be eliminated.
-(See “Flag Arguments” on page 41.)
+>Boolean arguments loudly declare that the function does more than one thing.
+They are confusing and should be eliminated.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNDg2NDcxMiw5MzEwNDk4NjYsLTU0Nz
-YxMjk4NCwxODgzMDE1ODM2LDgzMTg5Mjg1MF19
+eyJoaXN0b3J5IjpbLTE4NjI4ODU4NDQsOTMxMDQ5ODY2LC01ND
+c2MTI5ODQsMTg4MzAxNTgzNiw4MzE4OTI4NTBdfQ==
 -->